Don’t have an account?

 “We had an opportunity to learn from experts from the US, Germany and South Africa.
 The program included webinars and face to face meetings at ISBT regional conferences in London and Bali.”

-“I believe I have chosen the right place to get involved in research.
+“I believe I chose the right place to get involved in research.
 Lifeblood is an amazing place to explore ideas.
 With the availability of experts, and friendly and co-operative staff, it’s certainly an ideal place to learn and develop your ideas and skills.”

 Htet Htet Aung and Ben Wood